BruynoogheMatthias/Bus-It/README.md

 Puzzles
--Count stuff (like letters on a sign (of a certain kind)) -ask funny questions about the week
+-Count stuff (like letters on a sign (of a certain kind)) -Ask funny questions about the week
--scan qr's in a certain order
+-Scan qr's in a certain order
 -Find a place based on a picture (popup challenge after 10 minutes, 5 minutes time to complete)

 Optional: